duckduckcode/course-responsive-web/chapters/media-query-grid.md

 # Media Query Grid

-This layout uses 1 column on mobile, 3 on medium screens and 5 on large screens.
+This layout uses 2 columns on mobile, 4 on medium screens and 6 on large screens.

 Open the link below and follow the instructions: